 Math fact fluency is important as kids begin to do more advanced math.
 Often that means times spent with flashcards.

-If you’re looking for other ways to make math practice fun, check out these math games.
+If you’re looking for ways to make learning math more fun, check out these fun math games.

 Fun Math Games

 While I like coming up with hands-on ways to practice math skills at home, sometimes it’s nice to have an activity your child can do without all the prep work.

 From math board games and other games, your child can have fun practicing math anytime and anywhere with these ideas.

 Monkey Math — (ages 4-7) This fun math game is perfect for kids who are just learning addition.
 I love that it combines addition with the idea of a simple scale.
 Your child will have fun hanging the numbered bananas from the monkey’s hands.
 If the numbers on each side add up to the same number, the monkey will look straight at you with his arms level.
 If not, his eyes will cross and his arms will hang down.